Totally Ramified Maximal Tori and Bruhat-Tits theory: Introduction

 \section{Introduction}

 Suppose $k$ is a nonarchimedean local field, $K$ is a maximally unramified extension of $k$, and $\bG$ is a connected reductive $k$-group.
-If $\bT$ is a maximal $k$-torus in $\bG$, then $\bT^K$\!, the maximal $K$-split torus in $\bT$, is defined over $k$ and $\bT$ is a maximal $K$-minisotropic $k$-torus in $C_\bG(\bT^K)$.
-The group $C_\bG(\bT^K)$ is an unramified twisted Levi subgroup of $\bG$.
-Consequently, an approach to understanding the maximal tori in $\bG$, up to rational conjugacy, is to \begin{itemize} \item parameterize the unramified twisted Levi subgroups of $\bG$ and \item parameterize the $K$-minisotropic maximal $k$-tori in each of the unramified twisted Levi subgroups of $\bG$. \end{itemize} This paper takes up the latter problem.
+If $\bT$ is a maximal $k$-torus in $\bG$, then $\bT^K$\!, the maximal $K$-split torus in $\bT$, is defined over $k$ and $\bT$ is a maximal $K$-minisotropic $k$-torus in $\bL = C_\bG(\bT^K)$, the centralizer in $\bG$ of $\bT^K$.
+The group $\bL$ is an unramified twisted Levi subgroup of $\bG$; that is, $\bL$ is a $k$-group that occurs as the Levi component of a parabolic $K$-subgroup of $\bG$.
+Consequently, an approach to parameterizing the rational conjugacy classes of maximal tori in $\bG$ is to \begin{itemize} \item parameterize the rational conjugacy classes of unramified twisted Levi subgroups of $\bG$ and \item for each unramified twisted Levi subgroup $\bL$ of $\bG$ parameterize the $\bL(k)$-conjugacy classes of $K$-minisotropic maximal $k$-tori in $\bL$. \end{itemize} This paper takes up the latter problem.
 The former problem is the subject of~\cite{debacker:unramified}.
-Future work will take up the problem of parameterizing, via Bruhat-Tits theory, the rational classes of tame tori in a reductive $p$-adic group.
+Future work will take up the problem of parameterizing, via Bruhat-Tits theory, the rational classes of tame tori in a connected reductive $k$-group.

 In an attempt to improve the exposition, we will assume in this introduction that $\bG$ is semisimple and $k$-split.

 Recall that a $K$-torus $\bT$ in $\bG$ is called $K$-anisotropic provided that $\X^*(\bT)$ does not contain non-trivial characters that are defined over $K$.
 Such tori are sometimes also referred to as totally ramified $K$-tori.
 Let $G$ denote the group of $K$-rational points of $\bG$.